zkilleb/mass-install/README.md

 Run the command `mass-install` to begin dependency installation.

 If a `.gitignore` file is detected in the root of the project, the `mass-install` script will ask the user if they want to add the newly generated `node_modules` directories to it.
-These changes will be appended to the bottom of the `.gitignore` file.
+These changes will be appended to the bottom of the `.gitignore` file. `mass-install` will scan the existing `.gitignore` to avoid adding duplicates to the file.

 Example Formatting: